uwindsorcss/hub/app/views/pages/GUIDE.markdown

  - 0241 111 Introduction to Economics II
  - COMP 2067 Programming for Beginners

-##### Jose's recommended course sequence for the first two years of University
+#### Jose's recommended course sequence for the first two years of University
 First two years of University most CS students take the same courses as CS doesn't have many electives.
 I also recommend you take mandatory courses as third and fourth year you are going to want to have electives to take fun CS courses.

-#### First Semester
+##### First Semester
-COMP1000 Key Concepts in comp sci
+- COMP-1000 Key Concepts in Computer Science
-COMP1400 Intro to algorithms
+- COMP-1400 Intro to Programming & Algorithms I
-MATH1390 Functions and deferential calculus
+- MATH-1760 Functions and Differential Calculus
-MATH1250 Linera Algebra
+- MATH-1250 Linera Algebra
-Elective (See if you can take another mandatory course you will have to do in the future)
+- Elective (See if you can take another mandatory course you will have to do in the future)

-#### Second Semester
+##### Second Semester
-ECON1100 Intro to Economics 1 or Physcology (I took econ because I find it more fun and applicable) COMP1410 Intro to algorithms II
+- ECON-1100 Intro to Economics 1 or Physcology (I took econ because I find it more fun and applicable)
+- COMP-1410 Intro to Programming & Algorithms II
-COMP2650 Comp Architecture 1
+- COMP-2650 Computer Architecture 1
-MATH1410 Integral Calculus
+- MATH-1730 Integral Calculus
-MATH1900 Mathematical Foundations
+- MATH-1020 Mathematical Foundations

-#### Third Semester
+##### Third Semester
-COMP2310 Theoretical Foundations of Comp Sci
+- COMP-2310 Theoretical Foundations of Comp Sci
-COMP2120 Obj Oriented Programming using Java
+- COMP-2120 Obj Oriented Programming using Java
-COMP2560 System Programming
+- COMP-2560 Systems Programming
-COMP2540 Data Structures
+- COMP-2540 Data Structures & Algorithms
-STATIS 2050 Statistics for the Sciences
+- STAT-2910 Statistics for the Sciences

-#### Fourth Semester
+##### Fourth Semester
-COMP3150 Database Management Systems
+- COMP-3150 Database Management Systems
-COMP2140 Languages, Grammars and Translators
+- COMP-2140 Languages, Grammars and Translators
-COMP2660 Comp Archi II
+- COMP-2660 Comp Archi II
-COMP3220 Obj Oriented Software Anal/Des
+- COMP-3220 Obj Oriented Software Anal/Des
-COMP3710 Artificial Intelligence Concepts
+- COMP-3710 Artificial Intelligence Concepts

 # Co-op and Internships
 ------------